gwhs/FalconRecharged2020/README.md

   ###### How to create a new Autonomous Path

     1. Create a New AutoPath in [java \ frc \ robot \ commands \ AutoPaths]
-            1. Right Click "AutoPaths" on the left explorer bar
-            2. Click Create a new Class/Command
+            i.
+Right Click "AutoPaths" on the left explorer bar ii.
+Click Create a new Class/Command
-            3. Type in and/or select "SequentialCommandGroup (New)"
-            4. Enter a name for your new AutoPath
+            iii.
+Type in and/or select "SequentialCommandGroup (New)" iv.
+Enter a name for your new AutoPath
-            5. Replace the reference to the super consutructor( super(); ) with addCommands();
+            v.
+Replace the reference to the super consutructor( super(); ) with addCommands();
                 1. This allows you to add many commands for the Robot to follow, including many sequential AutoPaths or tasks such as picking up power cells, etc...
                 2. The change from super(); to addCommands(); was decided after the Autonomous Software Group ran in to various problems with super();
+            vi. add the follwing imports (just for autoPath movement) and other necessary classes for other tasks:

+                    import frc.robot.TrajectoryHelper;
+                    import frc.robot.utility.TrajectoryMaker;
+                    import frc.robot.commands.swervedrive.Autonomous;
+                    import frc.robot.subsystems.Drive.SwerveDriveSubsystem;
+            vii. add any inputs to the class declaration that may be required: ex. swerveDriveSubsystem or shooter or intake

     2. Go to TrajectoryHelper.java to set up a new TrajectoryMaker
-            1. *note* Each TrajectoryMaker has a Trajectory Instance Variable that can get accessed using the method getTrajectory()
+            i. *note* Each TrajectoryMaker has a Trajectory Instance Variable that can get accessed using the method getTrajectory()
-            2. As implied by the name TrajectoryMaker, the class makes the trajectory for you
-            3. Set up a new Trajectory Maker using the following format:
+            ii.
+As implied by the name TrajectoryMaker, the class makes the trajectory for you iii.
+Set up a new Trajectory Maker using the following format:

                     public static TrajectoryMaker trajMakerName()
                     {